 for me, and in exchange I offered him a Diagram painting, which I saw each time I visited him.
 That was the spirit in which my collection began to take shape.

 My exchanges with Sol LeWitt and Donald Judd date from the late 1960s and the very beginning of the 1970s.
 On Kawara, who I was very good friends with because we frequently got together to play ping pong, sent me a series of "I Got Up At" postcards every day for the month of December 1969. "

 Quotations from Bernar Venet

-${\it Excerpts from the \it Collections d'artistes catalogue, Avignon/Arles, Collection \, Lambert/Actes \, Sud, 2001}$
+${\it Excerpts from the \it Collections d'artistes catalogue, Avignon/Arles, Collection Lambert/Actes \it Sud, 2001.}$

 BERNAR VENET BIOGRAPHY

 1941

 Born in Château-Arnoux-Saint-Auban, Alpes-de-Haute-Provence, France

 1961

 First works painted with tar

 1966

 Settles in New York and paints his first mathematical diagrams

 1967

 Lays out a four-year program for making art, at the end of which he decides to bring his artistic activities to a close

 1971

-Retrospective of his conceptual period at the New York Cultural Center,

-The Five Years of Bernar Venet
+Retrospective of his conceptual period at the New York Cultural Center, The Five Years of Bernar Venet

 1976

 Takes up making art again and exhibits at documenta VI in Kassel, Germany

 1983

 Initial small-scale models of Indeterminate Lines

 1985

 Meets Diane Segard; they marry in 1996

 1989

 Acquires the property in Le Muy

 2011

 Solo show at the Château de Versailles

 2014

 Opening of the Venet Foundation

 2016

-Bernar Venet is the first French artist to receive the Lifetime Achievement Award, awarded to him in New York by the International Sculpture Center
+Bernar Venet is the first French artist to receive the Lifetime Achievement Award, awarded to him in New York by the International Sculpture Center 2017 Bernar Venet receives the Prix Montblanc de la Culture in France, for his cultural initiatives as founder of the Venet Foundation 2018 Retrospective at the Musée d'Art moderne et d'Art contemporain (MAMAC) in Nice, Bernar Venet: The conceptual years, 1966 - 1976 Retrospective at the Musée d'Art Contemporain (MAC) in Lyon, Bernar Venet, retrospective 2019 - 1959

-2017

-Bernar Venet receives the Prix Montblanc de la Culture in France, for his cultural initiatives as founder of the Venet Foundation

-2018

-Retrospective at the Musée d'Art moderne et d'Art contemporain
+2019

-Bernar Venet © Laura Stevens (MAMAC) in Nice, Bernar Venet: The conceptual years, 1966 -1976 Retrospective at the Musée d'Art Contemporain (MAC) in Lyon, Bernar Venet, retrospective 2019 - 1959 2019 Bernar Venet's poetic writings, incarnated in the work Poetic?
+Bernar Venet's poetic writings, incarnated in the work Poetic?
 Poétique?
+Anthologie 1967-2017 wins the Prix François Morellet

+Inauguration in Belgium of Arc Majeur, a monumental sculpture measuring 60 meters tall (the largest in Europe).

+2020

+Becomes a fellow of the Royal Society of Sculptors in London

+2021

+Solo exhibition at the Louvre-Lens Museum and Another Language for Painting at the He Art Museum, Guangdong, China

+2022

-Anthologie 1967-2017 wins the Prix François Morellet Inauguration in Belgium of Arc Majeur, a monumental sculpture measuring 60 meters tall (the largest in Europe).
-2020 Becomes a fellow of the Royal Society of Sculptors in London 2021 Solo exhibition at the Louvre-Lens Museum and Another Language for Painting at the He Art Museum, Guangdong, China 2022 Solo show Bernar Venet, 1961-2021.
-60 Years of Sculpture, Painting & Performance at the Kunsthalle Berlin Flughafen Tempelhof PRACTICAL INFORMATION For visitors:
+Solo show Bernar Venet, 1961-2021.
+60 Years of Sculpture, Painting & Performance at the Kunsthalle Berlin Flughafen Tempelhof

+2023

+Exhibition Difféomorphisme et discontinuité in Perrotin's three Parisian galleries

+Double installation of Arcs on Place Vendôme

+The Pile of Coal (1963) celebrates its 60th

+anniversary with four presentations of it

+in France, at the 109 in Nice, at the Musée

+Fabre in Montpellier, at the Château de

+Montsoreau in the Loire Valley, at the

+Verrière in Meisenthal

+PRACTICAL INFORMATION

+For visitors:

-Chemin du Moulin des Serres - 83490 Le Muy The Venet Foundation is open to the public from June 9 to September 30, 2022.
-Guided visits on Thursdays and Fridays at 10am, 1:45pm, 4:15pm, by advance online reservation only.
-Reservations essential at www.venetfoundation.org and reservation for School and Museum groups info@venetfoundation.org Rates: Adult \$15 / Student \$8 / Free under 12 years old
+Chemin du Moulin des Serres - 83490 Le Muy The Venet Foundation is open to the public from June 1 to September 30, 2023.
+Guided visits by advance reservation only on: Wednesdays and Fridays: 10:15 am, 1:45 pm, and 4:15 pm.
+Thursdays: 10 am, 3 pm (and one night visit, every third week, see online calendar for schedule) Saturdays: 10 am, every other week.
+Reservations essential at www.venetfoundation.org and reservations for School and Museum groups info@venetfoundation.org Rates: Adult \$18 / Student \$9 / Free under 12 years old